 What Are Interrogative Pronouns?

 Interrogative pronouns are used to ask questions.
-The interrogative pronoun comes instead of the thing we are asking about.
+The interrogative pronoun replaces the noun or noun phrase we are asking about.

 English Interrogative Pronouns

 When interrogative pronouns are used as subjects in a sentence, they do not change the sentence structure.
 Rather, they simply replace the subject of the sentence.
 There is no need to change the position of the verb or add an auxiliary verb.
 Take a look at some examples:

 You can see that all we had to do was to replace the subject 'he' with an interrogative pronoun.

 When asking questions about the object of a sentence, some changes need to be made to the sentence.
 First, the object needs to be

 Here, a new coffee maker (object) is deleted.
 'Do you need?' is the yes/no question, and 'what' is added to the beginning of the sentence as an interrogative pronoun.

 'Whose' as a Possessive Pronoun or a Determiner

 This car is